Harry Llewellyn Fowler: Recognition

 The University of Saskatchewan conferred an honorary Doctor of Law degree to Harry Fowler on November 5, 1966.
 Presenting Fowler with his honorary degree, Political Science Professor Norman Ward's citation stated: "Harry Fowler's career epitomizes many of the most striking and admirable characteristics of life in western Canada.
 In addition to his extraordinarily active career in the cooperative movement, he has been a leading member of his church, of the fraternal organizations he has belonged to, and of several educational institutions including the Board of Governors of this University.
 From 1952 to 1956 Mr. Fowler was a member of the Royal Commission on Agriculture and Rural Life.
 He is, in short, one of this province's best known and most distinguished citizens."

 Premier of Saskatchewan (1944-1961), Weyburn native, and "The Greatest Canadian" Tommy Douglas said of Fowler: "Who else would have the gall to even think a group of farmers could take on the giants of the oil industry and win! … A visionary who was always coming up with difficult and often seemingly impossible goals to be achieved. … No one working with H.L.
 Fowler could ever rest comfortably upon his oars."

 Personal life

 Fowler married Almonte, Ontario, native Margaret R. Clint in April 1923, who died in childbirth of their son David Elwyn Clint Fowler in March 1924.
 Fowler and his second wife Dorothy lost two of their four children when they perished in a house fire in 1930.
-Fowler and his second wife Dorothy lived their later lives in Abbotsford, British Columbia.
+Fowler and Dorothy lived their later lives in Abbotsford, British Columbia, where Fowler died on August 10, 1980, at age 85.